 Named interim head coach on Sept.
 30, 2009, Bigler was named the permanent head coach on April 8, 2010.

-The 11th head coach in program history, Bigler is no stranger to SMSU men’s basketball and its success the past 20 years.
-Since joining the program as a student-athlete in 1997-98, SMSU has finished in the top half of the conference standings 15 times, including winning two NCAA region championships, two conference championships, two conference tournament championships, one conference division championship, while making three NCAA region championship game appearances.
+The 11th head coach in program history, Bigler has played a major part of SMSU’s success—both as a player and coach—the past 22 years.
+Since joining the program as a student-athlete in 1997-98, SMSU has won two NCAA region championships, two regular season conference championships, two conference tournament championships, two conference division championships while making five NCAA tournament appearances.

 The 2016-17 season saw SMSU put together one of the best seasons in program history.
 The squad tied a school record with 28 victories, captured the program’s first NSIC South Division title and also won the NSIC Tournament championship for just the second time in team history.
 SMSU earned the No. 2 seed in the NCAA Central Region Tournament and advanced to the region championship game before losing to eventual national champion Northwest Missouri State.